MocaRafee/device_bloatware/README.md

 		$(call inherit-product-if-exists, device/bloatware/config.mk)

-#### 3. uncomment/comment or maybe delete some apps which you didn't need, for example
+#### 3. uncomment/comment or maybe delete some apps which you didn't need in config.mk, for example

 #####	 To disable, add # to the product_packages and also the packages
 	# Via Browser